jasonsbeer/AmigaPCI/AmigaPCI_Technical_Manual.md

 ### 3.4.2 System Initialization

 **_RESET** (System Reset) Input
-This LVTTL level signal is driven by the system reset logic and initiates a reset of all logic and I/O on the AmigaPCI and local bus Card, but not the CPU.
+This LVTTL level signal is driven by the system reset logic and initiates a reset of all logic and I/O on the AmigaPCI and Local Bus Card, but not the CPU.

 **_RSTOUT**  (Reset Out) Output
-This TTL tolerant signal is driven by the CPU to initiate a reset of all logic and I/O on the AmigaPCI and local bus Card, but not the CPU itself.
+This TTL tolerant signal is driven by the CPU to initiate a reset of all logic and I/O on the AmigaPCI and Local Bus Card, but not the CPU itself.

 **CDONE** (Configuration Done) Output
-This LVTTL signal is driven by programmable logic devices (e.g. FPGA) on the local bus card.
+This LVTTL signal is driven by programmable logic devices (e.g. FPGA) on the Local Bus Card.
 When LOW, holds the entire system in reset until such time as all programmable logic devices on the AmigaPCI system have configured.
 In the absence of programmable logic devices, this may be left unconnected.

 **_CPURST** (CPU Reset) Input
 This LVTTL signal is driven by the system reset logic and initiates a reset of the CPU.
 This signal is asserted in reponse to the push button or keyboard reset action.